Universal Algebra in UniMath: Three applications

 \subsection{List algebras}

-We start with a very simple multi-sorted example, the signature of the list datatype and its algebras.
-We will show how to specify a signature in our framework and how to interpret a list datatype as an algebra.
-The code for this example can be found in the module \texttt{UniMath.Algebra.Universal.Examples.ListDataType}.
+We start with a very simple multi-sorted example.
+We will show how to specify a signature in our framework and how to interpret a list datatype as an algebra.\footnote{The code for this example can be found in the module \preparalink{https://archive.softwareheritage.org/swh:1:cnt:03004ef64a272d40cd17833fc651273f72011f03;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/Examples/ListDataType.v}\texttt{ListDataType.v}.}

-We will need two sorts, one for elements and the other for lists.
-Correspondingly, we name the two elements \verb|●0| and \verb|●1| of the standard finite set with two elements \verb|⟦ 2 ⟧|.

-Our signature for the language of lists will consist of two operation symbols for the usual constructors \emph{nil} and \emph{cons} respectively.
-Such a signature is encoded with a list of pairs.
-Each pair describe the input (a list of sorts) and the output (a sort) for the corresponding constructor.